• OUR LADY of CZĘSTOCHOWA: st Sigismund parish church, Słomczyn, Poland; source: own collectionOUR LADY of CZĘSTOCHOWA

 After the end of the war of Polish borders verified in the rank of reserve infantry lieutenant (with seniority from 01.06.1919).

-In 1936, again called up to active service in the Polish Army, in the rank of chaplain (with seniority from 01.05.1936).
+In 1936, called up again to active service in the Polish Army, in the rank of chaplain (with seniority from 01.05.1936).

 After German and Russian invasion of Poland in 09.1939 and start of the World War II participated in defense war of 1939 against Germans — with the 20th Infantry Division of the Polish Armed Forces, part of „Modlin” Army — in the battle of Mława among others.